eirikgrindevoll/bir_trash/README.md

 Home Assistant custom integration for BIR trashpickup

-Adresse lookup not perfect, so add with full adresse "Adress number letter"
+Adresse lookup not perfect, so add with full adresse "Adress number letter" Somethingvegen 10 A